Tips on How to Become a Freelance Writer

 It is important that you get everything in writing before you submit work for payment.
 Your contract should include what you are supposed to write, for whom, how much, and the deadlines.

-In all cases involving writing for someone else, copyright issues need to be resolved (some states, including California, do not allow you to transfer or sell full ownership of material you produce in a work-for-hire agreement.)
+In all cases involving writing for someone else, copyright issues need to be resolved.
+According to U.S. Copyright law, the hiring party is considered the author and copyright owner in a work-for-hire agreement.
 It is particularly important if you are ghostwriting - you may never be able to claim intellectual or bragging rights to your material.

 How Much to Charge